M-o-a-T/moat-kv/docs/source/server_protocol.rst

 Tick values are 63-bit unsigned integers.
-As this space requires 20 mio years to wrap around, assuming ten messages per millisecond (which is way above the capacity of a typical Serf network), the DistKV protocol does not specify what shall happen if this value overflows.
+As this space requires 20 mio years to wrap around, assuming ten messages per millisecond (which is way above the capacity of a typical Serf network), the MoaT-KV protocol does not specify what shall happen if this value overflows.

 tock